The leading global voice

 The Global Summit is a forum where politicians, policy-makers, and organizational leaders can engage to foster a renewed sense of urgency, accelerate progress and help to galvanise community action.

-Through an interactive programme pairing open discussion in plenary sessions with focused workshops, the Summit aims to pinpoint both the ‘what’ and the ‘how’ of action needed to improve circulatory health.
+Through an interactive programme pairing open discussion in plenary sessions with focused workshops, the Summit aimed to pinpoint both the ‘what’ and the ‘how’ of action needed to improve circulatory health.

-Three workshop sessions will be thematically focused and delegates will be able to participate in the workshop that best corresponds to their interests.
+Three workshop sessions were thematically focused and delegates participated in the workshop that best corresponded to their interests.

-The workshop sessions will feed directly into the plenary sessions to provide a synopsis of agreed action points and commitments, and foster dialogue between all participants.
+The workshop sessions fed directly into the plenary sessions to provide a synopsis of agreed action points and commitments, and foster dialogue between all participants.

-The programme of the Summit will be organized around three key themes:
+The programme of the Summit was organized around three key themes:

 1. Knowledge Exchange (National CVD Action Plans/ Access to essential and affordable medicines and technologies / Funding the CVD Fight)